 People have been hopping on bikes and racing around France for over a century.
 Okay, they may have been doing it for even longer, but this year marks the 102nd time they will call it the Tour de France.
 If you live in the US and want to stream the action on your Android device, NBC has released an official app into the Play Store just for you.

 NBC says its mobile app will provide live video coverage from every stage and full replays.
+There's a map you can use to track the action, or you can just use the app to track results if you don't have time.
 Read More

 Describing it as "a wireless omnidirectional outdoor speaker," Scosche today unveiled the boomBOTTLE – a wireless speaker for your bike that's roughly the shape and size of an average water bottle.